 You can import the pin assignments from the previous lab if you are not changing them (this is recommended).
 Select Assignments / Import Assignments... and select lab1.qsf from your previous lab's project folder as the file.
 Click on Categories..., un-check everything except Pin and Location Assignments and click on OK.
 Check that the pin assignments are correct.
-You may need to add the weak pull-up resistor assignments on the col input.
+You may need to add en[3] through en[1] which were not used the previous lab.
+Also check the weak pull-up resistor assignment on the row inputs which may not be imported along with the pin numbers.